Review: Talk To Me In Korean Lesson Books (With Video)

 No other language site or blog that I’ve seen anywhere on the Internet so far compares to the work Hyunwoo Sun and his team are doing for Korean learners all over the world.
 As well as the brilliant content, they always seem incredibly eager to respond to, assist and meet with readers which I think is fantastic.

 Today I’ve put together a very short video review of their latest books that are based on the highly popular lessons available for free on the TTMIK website.

-Here are some reasons why you should head over to My Korean Store and check these books out:
+Here are some reasons why you should check these books out:

-Each book is currently selling for only about $15.
+Each book is currently selling for a little over $20.
 Pocket change.